-National Geographic's 'Afghan Girl' pleads guilty in Pakistan
+National Geographic's 'Afghan Girl' speaks

 The International Organization for Migration (IOM), which assists undocumented migrants, says the arrest is symptomatic of mounting pressure on Afghan refugees in Pakistan to return home.

-"It is a sign of the times in Pakistan, that it has now reached someone who was something of a celebrity in the '80s, someone more high profile than the average," said Nicholas Bishop, project development officer for the IOM in Afghanistan.
+"It is a sign of the times in Pakistan, that it has now reached someone who was something of a celebrity in the '80s, someone more high-profile than the average," said Nicholas Bishop, project development officer for the IOM in Afghanistan.

 Human Rights Watch said since July 1, Pakistan has repatriated 370,000 Afghans, nearly 220,000 of them registered refugees.